chessmasterhong/impact-grid-movement/README.md

 Impact Grid Movement Plugin
 ===
-A plugin for the ImpactJS game engine that enables grid movement for entities.
+A plugin for the Impact game engine that enables grid movement for entities.
 Supports arbitrary keyboard-based and mouse-based user inputs.

 Usage